Justice for Children

 Last year's 2012 Message on Public Education explores, in depth, how poverty impacts children's performance at school.

-NEW in March, 2013: Here are the UCC's 2013 succinct, updated talking points to help faithful advocates reflect on and speak to what needs to happen today in public school reform.
+March, 2013: Here are the UCC's 2013 succinct, updated talking points to help faithful advocates reflect on and speak to what needs to happen today in public school reform.

 March 25, 2013: What Will the Sequester Mean?